Skip to main content

 • Model: gemma4:2b

-Step 5: First agent workflow with Gemma 4
+Step 5: First agent workflow — classifying emails

-Here's a concrete example: an agent that summarizes incoming emails and classifies them by priority.
+Here's a concrete and immediately useful example: an agent that summarizes incoming emails and classifies them by priority, entirely locally.

 Workflow structure: